 Savings accounts offer high liquidity compared to most investments.
 Unlike fixed deposits or some mutual funds, there is no lock-in period or exit load.
 With a savings account, your funds are readily available and in your control.

-While savings accounts have many advantages over traditional savings methods and are safer than most investments, they aren’t fully perfect.
+While a savings account has many advantages over traditional savings methods and is safer than most investments, they aren’t fully perfect.

 Some savings accounts usually have minimum balance requirements, and not meeting them results in penalties.
 Minimum balance requirements vary among banks and account types.
 Not all accounts require you to maintain a minimum balance, however.
 Fi offers a zero-balance savings account that takes only a few minutes to sign up for and has no minimum balance requirements.

 Unlike financial instruments like fixed or recurring deposits, the interest rates the bank offers for savings accounts can be revised over time and can prove to be more challenging.

 Savings accounts offer slower growth than other investments, like mutual funds or stocks, which carry higher risks but more significant growth potential.